-Research has shown that children who have faced neglect, family conflict, and abuse more commonly struggle to make meaningful friendships; some have academic difficulties and are at greater risk for health problems, both physical and mental.
+Research has shown that children who have faced neglect, family conflict, and physical abuse more commonly struggle to make meaningful friendships; some have academic difficulties and are at greater risk for physical and mental health problems.

 Many parents worry about the possible long-term effects of the disruption in our lives.

-Here are ten ways to reduce stress and anxiety during the pandemic while fostering our kids’ resilience.
+Here are ten ways to reduce stress and anxiety during the Pandemic while fostering our kids’ resilience:

 1. Connect with your child

 Plan to spend some quality time with your child, merely spending time together like taking a walk, baking, or reading together.
 Connecting with your kids will make them feel secure, and loved, and protected.

 2. Support your child’s friendships

 Consider how your child may be able to safely play with others outdoors, communicate via technology, or play a virtual with friends.
-Some families choose to create bubbles where a close friend or family is distant from others and is only in contact with your family.
+For example, some families choose to create bubbles where a close friend or family is distant from others and is only in contact with your family.

 3. Help others

 Talk about how others are also struggling.
-Encourage them to donate toys they’ve outgrown or save money for a particular charity.
+Then, please encourage them to donate toys they’ve outgrown or save money for a particular charity.

 4. Participate in groups, virtually

-5. Stay in touch with loved ones
+5. Stay in touch with loved ones.

 Children benefit from relationships with other adults in their lives, such as grandparents and teachers.
 These grown-ups can be another source of support and someone to talk to about problems or successes.

-6. Keep up with hobbies
+6. Keep up with hobbies.

 No one likes to be bored.
-Having something fun to do and look forward to can be gratifying and enable your child to feel a sense of mastery.
+However, having something fun to do and look forward to can be gratifying and enable your child to feel a sense of mastery.

 7. Move your bodies

 When you are active, particularly outdoors, it makes you feel better.
 This is true for kids and adults.
-Try to make outdoor active time part of your family’s daily routine.
+Therefore, child development needs to make outdoor busy time part of your family’s daily routine.

 8. Routine is King

 We all like to know what to expect in the day.
 Routine makes us feel in control and less overwhelmed.

-Try to maintain routine in sleep and feeding times.
+Try to maintain a routine in sleep and feeding times.
 Make a routine time to exercise and get outside.
 The more kids know what to predict, the calmer and happier they will be.

 9. Be realistic

-Virtual schooling requires parents to be a lot more involved than before, as we now have to check in during the day, help when they are struggling, and even monitor assignments.
+Virtual schooling requires parents to be more involved than before, as we now have to check in during the day, help when they are struggling, and even monitor assignments.
 Parents are not often their child’s teacher; it is a steep learning curve.